nsymms/multicharts/README.md

 # Multicharts Indicators and Studies
-Indicators I use with Multicharts .NET
+Stuff I've coded for Multicharts .NET

 Posted here so that others can benefit.